JohnD-Axway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/verify_downloads.md

 * You have downloaded the required file and it's related .asc signature file from [Axway Support](https://support.axway.com).
 * You have downloaded the public PGP key file (axwaypgp.asc) from [Axway Support](https://support.axway.com).
+* The Gnu Privacy Guard (gpg) tool is installed on the local system.

 ## Import PGP Key

+Use the gpg tool to import Axways public code signing PGP key axwaypgp.asc.
+OPtionally use the gpg --edit-key option to assign a trust level to the key.
 ```
 gpg --import axwaypgp.asc
 // to enforce trustability of the key